DataCorrupted/COOL_compiler/README.md

 # compiler_proj
-Project done for Compiler in ShanghaiTech, which is also the project in Stanford
+Project done for Compiler in ShanghaiTech, which is also the project in Stanford.

+## PA1

+A lexer written for COOL.
+Flex used.